jfcloutier/karma_system/design_notes/som.md

 Each CA has an umwelt composed of a small number of CAs from one level below.

-A CA synthesizes its beliefs from predicted observations, past and current, of the beliefs held by CAs in its umwelt.
+A CA synthesizes its beliefs from patterns detected in the observed/predicted beliefs, past and present, of the CAs in its umwelt.

 The beliefs of a CA exist in the context of wellbeing measures, current and trending.
 The wellbeing measures are `fullness`, `integrity` and `engagement`.
 They signal risks, present or absent, to the survivability of the CA and. possibly, the entire collective of CAs.

 Beliefs associated with high risks are unpleasant.
 Beliefs associated with low risks are pleasant.
 Others are neutral.
 A CA acts on its umwelt in response to the pleasantness or unpleasantness of its current beliefs in order to change or preserve them.
+It does so by impacting beliefs in its umwelt from which its own beliefs are derived.

 ## Growth and shrinking

 The SOM grows and shrinks, exploring a space of configurations of CAs, searching for competent (life-sustaining) configurations.
 The SOM grows via "mitosis" (CA birth) and shrinks via "apoptosis" (CA death).

-CAs beget other CAs (mitosis) and CAs remove themselves (apoptosis) on their own.
+CAs beget other CAs (mitosis) and CAs remove themselves (apoptosis).

 ### Mitosis

-At the end of its current timeframe, a CA at abstraction level L might add another CA to the SOM, at its own level **or** one level up, but not both.
+At the end of its current timeframe, a CA at abstraction level L might birth another CA, at its own SOM level **or** one level up, but not both.

 Whether or not a CA is added or removed is probabilistic and dependent on the circumstances of the SOM.